 How to Deal With Beavers

-Ways to stop a beaver from cutting down the cottage trees
+Best ways to stop a beaver from cutting down the cottage trees

 The beaver is the iconic image of the great Canadian wilderness and almost every cottage community has a resident beaver lodge.
-While we enjoy watching beavers as they swim across the lake or diligently work on their homes, the critters can cause some grief when they decide to harvest trees from the cottage property.
+While we enjoy watching beavers as they swim across the lake or diligently work on their homes, the critters can cause grief when they decide to harvest trees from the cottage property.

 Beaver populations are carefully controlled in many states and provinces.
 In fact, the Ontario MNR requires trappers to fulfill at least 75 per cent of their beaver quotas.
 Keeping the beaver population in check reduces the risk of diseases, such as tularemia, from spreading across beaver colonies.
 It also helps prevent widespread flooding caused by beaver dams.